-I LOVE Starbucks Reserve Bars, so I was super excited for there to be one in Vancouver.
+I LOVE Starbucks Reserve Bars, so I was super excited for there to be one in Vancouver, BC.
 My first visit to one was in San Jose.
 I took a friend there because he had never had nitro cold brew before, and we also treated ourselves to the siphon bar experience.
 We were vibrating after all that coffee, but a Starbucks Reserve Bar is a super fun experience for anyone who is a coffee fan and enjoys an immersive interaction and experience.

 (This post is going to be part of a “What to do with 3 days in Vancouver” blog post, which I’m currently writing, so I’ll update this with a link when it’s live)